SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 **Spoiler:**
 The fun stuff blogging about scifi in real-time.
 How are the Trisolarians using two protons to "shut down human science"?
 I am guessing it'll be entanglement, so quantum teleportation.
-It's scifi because you cannot exploit teleportation without first going to the other end of your entangled system at conventional sub-luminal speed.
+It's soft scifi because you cannot exploit teleportation without first going to the other end of your entangled system at conventional sub-luminal speed.
 I guess the 7-dimensional string theory space, the Calabi-Yau manifold, will come into play too, but I cannot see how that swings the plot to permit a disruption of human science over 400 years!

 Trouble is, for a physicist, this is enough of a carrot to keep you reading a bad novel.